ngxs/store/docs/plugins/websocket.md

 - `SendWebSocketMessage`: Send a message to the server.
 - `WebsocketMessageError`: Action dispatched by this plugin when an error ocurrs upon receiving a message.

+Summing up everything - your server side sockets should send objects that have `type` property (or another key that you can provide in the `typeKey` property when calling `forRoot`).
+This plugin will receive a message from the server and then will dispatch an action using value of `type`.
+If the `type` property doesn't match any client side action `static type` property - no action handler will be invoked.